openstack/openstack-manuals/doc/config-reference/source/tables/ironic-debug.rst

    * - **[DEFAULT]**
      -
    * - ``pecan_debug`` = ``False``
-     - (BoolOpt) Enable pecan debug mode.
+     - (Boolean) Enable pecan debug mode.
 WARNING: this is insecure and should not be used in a production environment.